airbnb/knowledge-repo/knowledge_repo/templates/repo_data_readme.md

 ### What is a Knowledge Post?

-A knowledge post is a directory, with the following structure:
+A knowledge post is a virtual directory, with the following structure:

 	<knowledge_post>
 		- knowledge.md